university partnerships and association relations

 - The Leadership in Engineering Advancement, Diversity and Retention program at the University of California, Davis, which focuses on attracting and retaining engineering students from diverse backgrounds, particularly at-risk students.
 The program includes a dedicated student center, academic advisors, leadership and professional development, and engagement with diversity clubs.

-- The Chevron Texas A&M Engineering Academies, which provides students from underrepresented communities the opportunity to pursue an engineering degree by taking Texas A&M engineering courses at one of four Texas community colleges.
+- The Chevron Texas A&M Engineering Academies, which provides students from underrepresented communities with the opportunity to pursue an engineering degree by taking Texas A&M engineering courses at one of four Texas community colleges.

 We also attract top diverse talent through strong relationships with associations that align with our business.
 Chevron is a board member of the National Action Council for Minorities in Engineering, and we partner with many professional associations at the campus and national levels, including the Society of Women Engineers, the National Society of Black Engineers, the Society of Hispanic Professional Engineers, the American Indian Science and Engineering Society, and the American Institute of Chemical Engineers, among others.
 Our involvement provides national and local chapter sponsorship, scholarships and recruitment into our workforce.
 Beyond recruiting, UPAR develops and funds programs that support our business strategies, primarily through research and development.